toggl/komposable-architecture/README.md

 }
 ```

-This method on `Store` takes two closures, one to map the global state into local state and another one to the opposite for the actions.
+This method on `Store` takes two functions, one to map the global state into local state and another one to map local action to global action.

 Different modules or features of the app use different store views so they are only able to listen to changes to parts of the state and are only able to dispatch certain actions.